€9,60Add to CartSummer

 Pinus sylvestris – Scots pine is a tree that you can find all over Europe and all the way to the colder parts of Eastern Asia.
 Given its name, it comes as no surprise that this is the national tree of Scotland.

 Betula papyrifera – Paper birches have an attractive white bark, with flaky white sheets resembling sheets of paper.
-Their leaves are quite large when compared to the silver birch, and its bark even whiter.
 Its fall color is an intense yellow.

 Alnus glutinosa – Alder trees are often found on waterfronts.
 Its woody, pine cone like catkins adorn the tree all year round.
 When growing at the right place, an Alder can grow into a beautiful conical shape.